- 1 pound ground beef

 - 1 teaspoon ground cumin

-- Shredded cheddar cheese, salsa and minced fresh cilantro
+- Toppings: shredded cheddar cheese, salsa, minced fresh cilantro

 - Tortilla chips

 - In a skillet, cook beef, onion and garlic over medium heat until the meat is no longer pink; drain.
 Add the beans, tomatoes, chilies, rice, water and seasonings; mix well.
 Bring to a boil.
 Reduce heat; covered and simmer for 25 minutes, stirring occasionally.
 Serve in the skillet or transfer to a shallow serving dish.
 Sprinkle with toppings of your choice.
 Serve with tortilla chips.
 Yield: 6 servings.